 Posted on May 23rd, 2018 by Zane Cagle

 Missouri Seat Belt Laws

 Missouri requires that all occupants of a motor vehicle be properly restrained, yet Missourians continue to fail to buckle up.
-When involved in a motor vehicle crash with a seat belt, the occupants statistically suffer more serious injuries or death.
+When involved in a car accident without a seat belt, the occupants statistically suffer more serious injuries or death.

 Too many lives are lost each year in fatal motor vehicle crashes.